raspy135/Qun-mk2/README.md

 Press SHIFT + Button 1 in piano mode one more time to enter record scratch mode.(Or SHIFT + turn dial in play mode) Record scratch mode is an emulation of analog record scratching by using granular's sample buffer.

-To use record scratch mode, you need to set the following settings:
+To use record scratch mode, you need to set the following settings, or using "Scratch" template from preset initialize menu:
 1. Granular mode set to ONE
 2. Select OSC1's shape to AUX L
 3. Set OSC1's octave to +1